Phawn/HangmanConsole/README.txt

 NOTICE!

-This program is developed by students from University of Banilad for the submission requirements of their Final semister.
+This program is developed by students from University of Cebu: Banilad for the submission requirements of their Final semister.

 Note addressed to our professor, Sir Derit regarding with the power-up system.